 Will I archive my unofficial project?

-I am still using xui-react for a couple of plugins that I'm working on for SplitmediaLabs, so no, not yet, unless the internal library that the XSplit team is using goes public.
+I am still using xui-react for a couple of plugins that I'm working on for SplitmediaLabs, so no, not yet, unless the internal library that the XSplit team is using is available for XBC plugins.

 There might be times where 3rd party developers might want to have an XSplit-themed UI for their plugins, specially for the very limited real estate of the source properties window, and I think this unofficial project could be the right fit.
 This is considering the fact that accessibility isn't really usable in the source property window anyways, thus the new internal library's best feature (in my opinion, the reason why it's better) wouldn't be useful.
 I mean, you could still use your keyboard, but you'll need to right click on the plugin first to show the source property window anyways.

 Will I use xui-react for all my projects moving forward?
 No. I'll most likely use their internal library for all official plugins that I might develop.
-But as for my own 3rd party personal plugins, I'll continue to use xui-react.
+I hope that the official UI library would be open sourced and then I could archive this project.